-Discussion Sections: You will meet with about 22 of your classmates and your TA after each lecture for discussion.
+Discussion Sections: You will meet with about 22 of your classmates and your TA twice a week for discussion section.
 During these meetings you will discuss and solve problems related to the assigned reading and homework, learn about upcoming laboratory assignments, and have an opportunity to ask questions.
 You will benefit most from discussion if you have prepared ahead of time.
 You should have already read the relevant material and worked some problems.
 Bring specific questions to discussion, as it is an excellent opportunity to learn from your TA and fellow classmates.
 Attendance at discussion is required.

-Quizzes: Quizzes will be administered during the first 10 minutes of most of your discussion periods.
-Quizzes will be short, and cover material discussed during the previous lecture and discussion section.
+Homework & Quizzes: Homework will be collected at the beginning of discussion periods on either Tuesday or Wednesday.
+Quizzes will be administered during the last 20 minutes of either the Thursday or Friday discussion period.
+Late homework will not be accepted.
+Homework will be graded for completeness.
 Missed quizzes may not be made up, except under extenuating circumstances.
 Your lowest quiz score will be dropped at the end of the semester when grades are determined.